Justice League: The Flashpoint Paradox: Plot

 While visiting the grave of his mother Nora Allen, Barry Allen, known as the Flash, is alerted to a break-in by Captain Cold, Heat Wave, Mirror Master, Captain Boomerang, and Top at the Flash Museum.
-Battling the rogues, he discovers that they have been hired by his arch-enemy Professor Zoom as part of a plan to destroy Central City.
+While battling the rogues, he discovers they were hired by his arch-enemy Professor Zoom as part of a plan to destroy Central City.
 With the help of the Justice League, Zoom's plot is thwarted.
 While being taken to prison, Zoom taunts Flash over the death of his mother.

-The next day, Barry discovered that the world has changed: his powers are gone, his mother is alive, his wife Iris is married to someone else, and the Justice League does not exist.
-Aquaman and his Atlantean forces have sunk Western Europe, while Wonder Woman has led the Amazons in conquering the United Kingdom.
-Both forces have been at war since an alliance between them collapsed after Wonder Woman killed Aquaman's wife Mera, who had confronted her for having an affair with Aquaman.
-Cyborg has assembled a team to eliminate both parties and approaches Batman to join them, but his refusal leads the government to scrap the plan, and instead recruit pilot Hal Jordan to fly an alien spacecraft to bomb the Atlanteans.
+The next day, Barry discovers the world has changed: his powers are gone, his mother is alive, his wife Iris is married to someone else and has a daughter with him, and the Justice League no longer exists.
+Aquaman and his Atlantean forces have sunk Western Europe under the ocean, while Wonder Woman has led the Amazons in conquering Great Britain.
+Both forces have been at war since an alliance between them collapsed after Wonder Woman killed Aquaman's wife Mera, who had confronted Wonder Woman for having an affair with Aquaman.
+Cyborg has assembled a team to eliminate both parties and approaches Batman to join them, but his refusal leads the government to scrap the plan and instead recruit pilot Hal Jordan to fly an alien spacecraft to bomb the Atlanteans.

-Barry visits the Batcave, but is attacked by Batman, who he realizes is not Bruce Wayne but his father Thomas.
-Attempting to explain things to Batman, Barry tries to show him his Flash costume, but the costume in his ring turns out to be Professor Zoom's, causing Barry to believe Zoom is responsible for the timeline alteration.
-Convinced of Barry's good intentions, Batman helps him recreate the accident that gave him his powers, but the attempt fails and Barry is severely burned as a result.
+Barry visits the Batcave, but is attacked by Batman, whom he realizes is not Bruce Wayne but his father Thomas.
+Thomas explains that Bruce was killed in an attack on the street when they were out together as a family, which inspired Thomas to become Batman, while Bruce's mother Martha went mad with grief and became The Joker.
+Attempting to explain the situation to Batman, Barry tries to reveal his Flash costume, but the costume in his ring turns out to be Professor Zoom's, causing Barry to believe Zoom is responsible for the timeline alteration.
+Convinced of Barry's good intentions, Batman helps him to recreate the electrical accident that gave him his powers, but the attempt fails, and Barry is severely burned.